-The TIME function is categorized under DATE/TIME functions.
-TIME helps us to create a time with individual hour, minute and second components.
+The TIME Functionis categorized under Excel DATE/TIME functions.
+TIME helps us to create a time with individual hour, minute, and second components.

-While doing financial analysis, we would like to put a time stamp on a report.
-In such scenarios, TIME can be used to convert a text string into a decimal that represents time.
+While doing financial analysis, we might wish to put a time stamp on a report.
+In such scenarios, TIME can be used to convert a text string into a decimal format that represents the time.
 The function can also be used to merge individual values into a single time value.

 =TIME(hour, minute, second)